directus/directus/docs/guides/extensions/panels-display-data-vonage.md

 ```

 The `v-progress-circular` is a loading spinner that is active while the `isLoading` variable is true.
 After that, there
-is a `danger` notice if `hasError` contains a value, then an `info` notice if there aren't any messages in the data.
+is a `danger` notice if `errorMessage` contains a value, then an `info` notice if there aren't any messages in the data.

 Next, build a table to present the data: